 Novel Ideas: Building Students' Creative Thinking Skills

 Novel Ideas is an educational pilot that builds students’ creative thinking skills, defined as a flexible and imaginative approach to solving problems.
-Using creative play and Mat Bevel Company President Ned Schaper’s world of Beveldom–a fine-art mechanical land teeming with inspiring characters–the pilot integrates kinetic art, surrealistic theater, storytelling and hands-on activities into the classroom to teach students in 3rd-5th grades at Miles Exploratory Learning Center English language arts and science concepts that meet Arizona State Standards.
+Using creative play and Mat Bevel Company President Ned Schaper’s world of Beveldom–a fine-art mechanical land teeming with inspiring characters–the pilot integrates kinetic art, surrealistic theater, storytelling and hands-on activities to build innovative and original thinking skills in students.

-A field trip to the Museum Of Kinetic Art and five monthly one-hour classroom activities will use observation, writing and storytelling to help students learn and communicate a deeper understanding of 1) central ideas, themes, individuals and events and how/why they develop and interact over the course of a text or story and 2) relationships between structure and function of materials and systems.
-A final project will showcase the students’ novel ideas to peers, school leadership and family.
+Activities will use observation, writing and storytelling to help students learn and communicate a deeper understanding of 1) central ideas, themes, individuals and events and how/why they develop and interact over the course of a text or story and 2) relationships between structure and function of materials and systems.
+A final project will showcase the students’ novel ideas to peers, community and family.

-Students from three classes of 3rd-5th graders at Miles Exploratory Learning Center in Tucson will learn how to access their imagination to generate ideas, solve problems and capture their thoughts in stories through various mediums.
+Students will learn how to access their imagination to generate ideas, solve problems and capture their thoughts in stories through various mediums.
 With Novel Ideas, student can’t go wrong if they just use their imagination!

-Novel Ideas is a grassroots effort that addresses a national creative intelligence deficit on a local level by using Tucson talent to change learning outcomes for Tucson students.
-This pilot has the potential to become a model for other schools in the Tucson region and beyond.
+Novel Ideas is a grassroots effort that addresses a national creative intelligence deficit on a local level by using Southern Arizona talent to change learning outcomes for students.
+This pilot has the potential to become a model for other schools in the region and beyond.
 If your school is interested in partnering to design a custom program, please contact Paula Schaper: email@example.com or 520-604-6273.